anthonyrella/Learning-Node.js/README.md

 Following the Learning Node.js course on Lynda by Alexander Zanfir

 ## Project
-A simple chat application with push notifications
+A chat application with push notifications.
+Users will receive the message without automatically without a refresh.

 ## Built With